 We are supporting the Government of Jersey as the Environment and Public Health Departments work through the wider public health issues associated with PFAS and consider the adoption of specific water quality regulations for Jersey.
 In the absence of such standards, we will continue to be guided by the UK and EU regulatory limits.
-Now and in the future, we will take all necessary In September, we hosted the Independent PFAS Scientific steps to ensure our drinking water remains "wholesome" and that Advisory Panel and members of the Government of Jersey's our customers have confidence in their tap water.
-Our aim is that Public Health Department at our Handois treatment works.
-This our treated drinking water does not just meet the regulations the visit was to show first-hand our processes for treating drinking Island adopts but meets the expectations of our customers. water and to discuss the critical work that we continue to do to tackle the PFAS levels found in raw and treated drinking water.
+Now and in the future, we will take all necessary steps to ensure our drinking water remains "wholesome" and that our customers have confidence in their tap water.
+Our aim is that our treated drinking water does not just meet the regulations the Island adopts but meets the expectations of our customers.